cuga-rajal/opensim_apple_arm64/README.md

 (See http://opensimulator.org/wiki/ExtendedPhysics)

-Misterblue also updated the Bullet wrapper to version 1.2 which displays the correct Bullet version nuber when queried in-world through scripting functions.
+Misterblue also updated the Bullet wrapper to version 1.2 which displays the correct Bullet version number when queried in-world through scripting functions.
 It updates some 32-bit variables to 64-bit which may give minor performance improvements.
 It also integrates some Mac-compatibility patches previously posted here so those will no longer be needed.